JoshOrndorff/recipes/text/2-appetizers/1-hello-substrate.md

 function, used at the beginning, can return an error if the call was not from a signed origin.
 This is the first time we're seeing the important paradigm "**Verify first, write last**".
 In Substrate development, it is important that you always ensure preconditions are met and return errors at the beginning.
-After these checks have completed, then you may begin the functions computation.
+After these checks have completed, then you may begin the function's computation.

 ## Printing from the Runtime